ziggybaba1/rave-react-native/README.md

 #### 3. Use component (ensure to set currency for the desired payment method to display)

+`Note:` Rave allows merchants can also set paymentOption to account, inorder to accept only the Account payment methods.

+`Note:` leaving paymentOption empty sets the default payment method to card only.

 ```javascript
 render() {
   return (